driv/driv.github.io/_drafts/kubernetes-mixins.markdown

 ![Rules](/public/posts_assets/kubernetes-mixins/rules.png)

-We can explore the dashboards and probably learn something new about our own cluster.
+We can explore the dashboards and probably learn something new about our cluster(s).

 ## What else to Monitor?

-We were busy trying to get the Kubernetes Monitoring working, but we ended up adding more infrastructure that also needs monitoring.
+We were busy trying to get the Kubernetes Monitoring working and we added infrastructure that needs monitoring too.
 And guess what?
-There are mixins for that too!
+There are mixins for that!

 The same principle applies: we don’t need to start from scratch.
 There are Mixins available for monitoring [Mimir](https://github.com/grafana/mimir/tree/main/operations), [Alloy](https://github.com/grafana/alloy/tree/main/operations/alloy-mixin), and [Grafana](https://github.com/grafana/grafana/tree/main/grafana-mixin) itself.